Why You Need to Develop a Unique Selling Proposition

 A unique selling proposition is a part of embracing your pricing power and becoming a business that your customers genuinely love.
 A strong unique selling proposition allows you to stand apart from your competitors.

-A strong selling proposition focuses your energy on creating what caters to your ideal customers. unique selling point provides a competitive advantage that allows you to avoid the trap of trying to please everyone.
+A strong selling proposition focuses your energy on creating what caters to your ideal customers.
+A unique selling point provides a competitive advantage that allows you to avoid the trap of trying to please everyone.

 Why You Need a Unique Selling Proposition